Ready to build a full-stack influencer program?

 For creators who will be an amazing fit for your brand, go one step ahead and engage with their content on socials.
 Comment on their posts, reply to their stories, and follow these creator attraction tactics to really stand out.

-Once you have their shipping address, you’ve reduced a lot of variables when it comes to seeding.
-At this stage, the seeding game is a bit more in your control than it previously was.
+Once you have their shipping address, you’ve reduced a lot of variables when it comes to influencer seeding.
+At this stage, the product seeding game is a bit more in your control than it previously was.
 So make the most out of it by making their unboxing experience exceptional.

 Do this by sending them a personal note with the “seed” product.
-Handwrite these letters if you can for the first few ambassadors.
+Handwrite these letters if you can for the first few brand ambassadors.
 Mention why their trust means so much for you.
 You can use services like Handwrytten for this at scale 😉

 Here’s an example: